 When you choose colors, consider your target audience and what message you need to convey to them. … All right, I’ll admit that this color palate also happens to be a favorite of the authoress – how appropriate though, right?

-Leave me a comment and tell me how you plan to use one of these design tips to freshen up your marketing materials in 2015!
+Leave me a comment and tell me how you plan to use one of these design tips to freshen up your marketing materials!